cmci/HTManalysisCourse/CentreCourseProtocol.md

 ```

-Otherwise, it might be able to edit the .bash_profile directly from your course linux machine.
+Otherwise, it might be able to edit the .bash_profile directly from your course Linux machine.

-Add the follwoing lines in your .bash_profile
+Add the following lines in your .bash_profile

 ```
 export PATH=/g/software/bin:$PATH